leticiaseixas/wai-list-of-courses/content/submit-a-resource.md

     <label><input type="checkbox" required> The information I provided is correct according to the best of my knowledge.</label>
   </div>
   <div class="field">
-    <label><input type="checkbox" required> I give permission for information for this resource to be published in the W3C's list of courses.</label>
+    <label><input type="checkbox" required> I give permission for the information about this resource to be published in the W3C's List of Courses.</label>
   </div>
   <p>When you submit the form, we will review your submission and add it to the list.
 This will be within a month.</p>
   <div class="field">